brannonh/php-debug/README.md

 ### `log($data)`

-Write miscellaneous data to the log file.
+Write data directly to the log file without saving it as a data element.

-In general we recommend using [log_all] or [log_data], but this function is provided for any special cases that may present themselves. `log_all` and `log_data` use this function internally.
+[log_all] and [log_data] interact with saved data elements, but this function skips that step for cases when you just want to log current values. `log_all` and `log_data` use this function internally.

 #### Parameters